Travel guide

 Singapore's three major operators are:

-- Singtel: The largest operator, with the most extensive 5G coverage.
+• Singtel: The largest operator, with the most extensive 5G coverage.
 It has roaming agreements with many international eSIM providers.

-- StarHub: Second option in terms of coverage, with excellent presence in commercial and tourist areas.
+• StarHub: Second option in terms of coverage, with excellent presence in commercial and tourist areas.

-- M1 (Maxis): Smaller but with solid coverage, especially in the city center.
+• M1 (Maxis): Smaller but with solid coverage, especially in the city center.

-4G LTE coverage is virtually 100% across the island.
+4G LTE coverage is practically 100% across the entire island.
 5G coverage already exceeds 95% of the population according to IMDA data (Singapore's telecommunications regulatory authority).
 This means that if your phone is 5G compatible and your eSIM plan includes it, you will enjoy speeds that can exceed 500 Mbps in crowded areas.

 The MRT and connectivity: Singapore's Mass Rapid Transit is famous for its efficiency, but also for something that surprises many travelers: it has free WiFi at all stations and in the train cars.
-The network is called Wireless@SG and is available at over 5,000 access points across the country, including MRT stations, shopping malls, public libraries, and parks.
+The network is called Wireless@SG and is available at more than 5,000 access points across the country, including MRT stations, shopping malls, public libraries, and parks.
 To connect, you just need to register once with your email address.

 4. How to install and activate your eSIM for Singapore